Local radio group recovering from cyberattack that brought down 4 stations

 “The engineering team was able to ascertain it wasn't just a simple fix; it was a cataclysmic occurrence,” O’Shea said.
 “We elected not to negotiate with these offshore hooligans, so we’re putting our servers back together.”

-Amaturo’s five other stations were unaffected because they operate on a separate server.
+Amaturo’s four other stations were unaffected because they operate on a separate server.

 Amaturo is now one week into what O’Shea said is expected to be a two-week rebuilding process of the four hacked stations.
 The work is being helped somewhat by an old server that was decommissioned in December — yet still contains the data needed to run.

-Note: Correction: Amaturo Sonoma Media Group owns eight stations, rather than nine.
-Jazzy 93.7 KJZY FM is owned by Redwood Empire Stereocasters.